konradybcio/pmms/README.md

 # To unlock the modem, pass the first two commands from the unlocker [in the TTY]
 AT+QADBKEY="<your unlock code>"
 AT+QCFG="usbcfg",0x2C7C,0x125,1,1,1,1,1,1,0

+# Reboot the modem to fastboot
+adb reboot fastboot

+# Flash a custom bootloader build
+# You can either use the shipped prebuilt, or compile it from [1]
+fastboot flash aboot prebuilts/emmc_appsboot.mbn

+# Reboot your modem to make sure everything is fine
+fastboot reboot

+# The modem should now boot to its own OS and if it does, it's ready!
 ```

 If you want to, replace dtb/qcom-mdm9607-quectel-eg25.dtb and zImage files with your own ones.